mcallistertad/embedded-client/README.md

  * Returns              Pointer to the initialized workspace context buffer or NULL */
 ```
-Initializes work space for a new request.
+Initializes context buffer for a new request.
 Returns request context (pointer to the work space) or NULL in case of failure.
 In case of failure sky_errno is set to indicate the error.
 User can decode the error using sky_perror().
 Initializes request context with Magic numbers, sets downlink app data buffer to empty and saves uplink app data.

 sky_new_request() may report the following error conditions in sky_errno: